Traewelling/traewelling/privacypolicy_en.md

 functionality of our website.

-The setting of cookies, which are necessary for the exercise of electronic communication processes or the provision of certain functions desired by you (e.g.shopping cart), is based on Art.
+The setting of cookies, which are necessary for the exercise of electronic communication processes or the provision of certain functions desired by you, is based on Art.
 6 para.
 1 lit. f DSGVO.
 As the operator of this website, we have a legitimate interest in the storage of cookies for the technically error-free and smooth provision of our services.
 Insofar as the setting of other cookies (e.g. for